apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 ### userspace networking

-I for some reason subconsciously assumed that networking is an OS thing - never gave it second thought: Packets come in through a NIC, the kernel handles TCP/IP, sockets get exposed to applications, and that’s that.
+I for some reason subconsciously assumed that networking is an OS thing - never gave it a second thought: Packets come in through a NIC, the kernel handles TCP/IP, sockets get exposed to applications, and that’s that.
 If you want to do “real” networking, you need access to the machine, the interfaces, and usually some level of privilege.

 But thing is, TCP/IP doesn’t actually have to live in the kernel.
 Thats the idea of **userspace networking**.
 This works because, think about it, TCP/IP is just logic.
 It’s traditionally implemented in the kernel for performance and shared access.
-That means if you’re willing to pay a small overhead, you can implement the entire networking stack in userspace, inside your application process.
+That means if you’re willing to pay a small overhead, you can implement the entire networking stack in userspace, inside your application process, decoupling you from the OS when it comes to networks.

 ### tsnet

-[`tsnet`](https://tailscale.com/kb/1244/tsnet) is a **goated** go library maintained by Tailscale that uses this idea and hence lets you embed an entire Tailscale node inside your Go binary.
+[`tsnet`](https://tailscale.com/kb/1244/tsnet) is a **goated** go library maintained by Tailscale that uses the idea above and hence lets you embed an entire Tailscale node inside your Go binary.

 Once the binary starts, it authenticates with Tailscale, joins the tailnet, gets its own identity, and suddenly shows up in the admin console like any other device.
 Except this *“device”* happens to be a Cloud Run instance that didn’t exist a few seconds ago.
 It's very neat.